 TEE Probe High-Level Disinfection

-1. TEE PROBES ARE DELICATE (AND EXPENSIVE)
+1. ULTRASOUND PROBES ARE DELICATE (AND EXPENSIVE)

 2. PROBE COVERS ARE RECOMMENDED

 Per FDA guidance documents, a probe cover or sheath is required every time a probe is used in a semi-critical application.
-Many leading ultrasound system manufacturers recommend use of a probe cover for their ultrasound transducers.
+Many leading ultrasound system manufacturers recommend the use of a probe cover for their ultrasound transducers.
 Philips recommends a sterile sheath in addition to patient bite blocks.

 3. PRECISE SOAKING TIME PROTECTS THE PROBE

-When disinfecting your TEE probes using a manual disinfection process, it’s imperative to soak the probe only for the time advised by the high-level disinfectant solution manufacturer.
-Over-soaking the probe can be corrosive and possibly damage the probe.
+When disinfecting your TEE probes using a manual disinfection process, it's imperative to soak the probe only for the time advised by the high-level disinfectant solution manufacturer.
+Oversoaking the probe can be corrosive and possibly damage the probe.

 4. ENSURE ADEQUATE RINSING